RVU Pulse — FAQ

 Subscription & Billing

-The wRVU calculator is completely free — you can select a specialty, add codes, adjust volumes, and see projected wRVUs and compensation without an account.
-Pro features include saving calculations, exporting reports, sharing via URL, compensation benchmarks with GPCI locality adjustments, advanced compensation modeling, and the Productivity Monitor.
+The wRVU calculator is completely free — select a specialty, add codes, adjust volumes, and see projected wRVUs and compensation without an account.
+Pro ($20/year) adds: productivity monitor, compensation benchmarks with GPCI, save & compare scenarios, export & share reports, advanced compensation modeling, and cross-device sync.

 Can I cancel my subscription?